Heartbreak U.S.A.

 "Heartbreak U.S.A." is a 1961 song by Kitty Wells.
 The single became one of Wells' most successful releases as a solo artist.
 "Heartbreak U.S.A." was Kitty Wells' third and final number one on the US country singles chart, staying at the top spot for four weeks during a twenty-three week chart run.
 The B-side of "Heartbreak U.S.A.", entitled "There Must Be Another Way to Live", reached number twenty on the country chart.

 Chart performance

 Cover versions

 Jeanne Black released a version of the song as a single in November 1961, but it did not chart.

+Dottie West recorded a cover in 1964.